Code-At-Uni/guides/lessons/lesson0/tutorial.md

 ### Defining Semantic Sections

 Before we proceed we have to get better at naming things.

 Let's call the first section of our heading and image a header, and everything else main section.

-Recently in HTML there has been a push for semantics, for robots and humans to understand where does important content usually sit, and what can be discarded as not part of the content.
+> #### 📘 Extra Notes: ####
+> It has become increasingly important in HTML to make it more readable by not just humans but robots as well; you probably know this as Search Engine Optimisation (or SEO)
+>
-Imagine like footers, sidebars and headers are not usually the main reason people go to websites, or when google indexes those, they also try to read the value of the content and not really worry about all the finer details in footers or sidebars.
+> For instance, footers, sidebars and headers are not usually the main reason people go to websites so when Google's army of web crawler robots index those, they focus on reading the parts you defined as content and ignore the finer details in footers or sidebars.
+>
+> There is a whole industry dedicated to making your website more Google friendly and this is the basis of what they do.

 Let's wrap up our existing code in two sections, and even add a third one, calling it footer.